-Also continued through September is the "The Good Old Days" exhibit which features items from the early 1900's.
+Also continued to be on exhibit is the "The Good Old Days" exhibit which features items from the early 1900's.
 Items on display include cow leg irons, milk pails, calf and cow muzzles, butter churns and butter presses, as well as clothing, shoes and household items from that time period.

 Another popular exhibit at the Museum is the original oil painting of Civil War General W. B. Taliaferro reviewing the last general muster of the Gloucester Militia at Roaring Springs Plantation the 4th Saturday in May 1860.
 Painted by Robert E. Goodlier (b.1925 – d.1999), the painting has been donated to the Gloucester Museum of History by his family.
 The artist’s daughter, Elizabeth G. Esrey of Middletown, Delaware and son, Winslow R. Goodlier of Glen Allen, Virginia, agreed that the painting should be returned to Gloucester because of it’s historic significance to the County.
 Mr. and Mrs. Robert Goodlier lived at Roaring Springs Plantation from 1992 until 2004.